eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***The ability to exhibit sound judgment and domain knowledge for multiple areas of expertise within the specialized discipline.***
 	- ***Ability to effectively prioritize and execute tasks in a fast-paced environment.***
 	- ***Ability to learn and research new technologies and standards rapidly, assess them for security and privacy exposures, and drive changes via code***
+	- SDLC best practices
++ ***Are language agnostic.
+We aren't overly concerned with tech stack - if you are interested in learning new things, we're interested in teaching you.***
+	- knowledge of object-oriented and functional programming paradigms
+	- ***Refactoring existing C++ libraries for modularity and extensibility.***
+	- ***Comfortable navigating unfamiliar tech stacks and working with new languages and technologies***
 + Build system experience, like:
 	- Apache Buildr, historic open-source build system, Rake-based, gives the full power of scripting in Ruby with integral support for most abilities wanted in a build system
 	- ***Bazel***